ethereum/web3.py/docs/web3.eth.account.rst

 Hosted Node
   A hosted node is controlled by someone else.
 When you connect to Infura, you are connected to a hosted node.
 See `ethereumnodes.com <https://ethereumnodes.com>`__ for the list of free and commercial node providers.

 Local Node
   A local node is started and controlled by you on your computer.
-  Most developers and users do not do this anymore.
+For several reasons (e.g., privacy, security), this is the recommended path, but it requires more resources and work to set up and maintain.

 Local vs Hosted Keys
 --------------------

-Ethereum private key is a 256-bit (32 bytes) random integer.
+An Ethereum private key is a 256-bit (32 bytes) random integer.
 For each private key, you get one Ethereum address, also known as an Externally Owned Account (EOA).

 In Python, the private key is expressed as a 32-byte long Python ``bytes`` object.
 When a private key is presented to users in a hexadecimal format, it may or may not contain a starting ``0x`` hexadecimal prefix.

 Local Private Key
   A local private key is a locally stored secret you import to your Python application.
   Please read below how you can create and import a local private key and use it to sign transactions.

 Hosted Private Key
   This is a legacy way to use accounts when working with unit test backends like :py:class:`web3.providers.eth_tester.main.EthereumTesterProvider` or Anvil.
-Calling ``web3.eth.accounts` gives you a predefined list of accounts that have been funded with test ETH.
+Calling ``web3.eth.accounts`` gives you a predefined list of accounts that have been funded with test ETH.
   You can use any of these accounts with use :meth:`~web3.eth.Eth.send_transaction` without further configuration.

-  In the past, around 2015, this was also a way to use private keys in a locally hosted node, but this practice has died off a long time ago.
+  In the past, around 2015, this was also a way to use private keys in a locally hosted node, but this practice is now discouraged.

 .. note::